-Plums (Prunus domestica) are a good dietary source of vitamin A (through its beta-carotene content) and vitamin C and various anthocyanins and phenolics (including chlorogenic acid and glycosides of cyanidin, peonidin, quercetin and rutin).
-Plums also contain fiber and potassium, as well as some magnesium and boron.
+Plums (Prunus domestica) are a good dietary source of vitamin A (through its beta-carotene content) and vitamin C and various anthocyanins (such as glycosides of cyanidin, as well as peonidin).
+Plums also incorporate chlorogenic acid, rutin, ursolic acid and fiber, in addition to some potassium, magnesium and boron.

 Plums have been shown to possess antioxidant, neuroprotective and anti-inflammatory properties.
 Chlorogenic acid has been shown to decrease anxiety in mice.
 Laboratory rats that drank plum juice had improved working memory in a water maze in one experiment.
 Plums have substantial bile acid binding potential, which has been associated with lower cholesterol and lower risk of heart disease and cancer.

-Dried plums (prunes) are a good source of soluble fiber, ursolic acid and vitamin K. Prune consumption has been shown to improve bone health by improving bone density and strength.
+Dried plums (prunes) are a better source of soluble fiber, ursolic acid and vitamin K than plums.
+Prune consumption has been shown to improve bone health by improving bone density and strength.
 However, much of the anthocyanin content of plums is lost when they are dried to produce prunes.

 Non-organic plums must be washed thoroughly to remove pesticide residue.
 Anthocyanin and phenolic content and antioxidant activity is higher in plums with dark skin and flesh than in lighter colored plums, and is also higher in the peels than in the flesh of plums.